Tembero11/Masa/README.md

 Masa is fully compatible with almost any popular Minecraft Java server type.

-Although Masa currently officially supports only [Vanilla](https://www.minecraft.net/en-us/download/server), [Paper](https://papermc.io/) and [Spigot](https://www.spigotmc.org/) support for more server types is coming!
+Although Masa currently officially supports [Vanilla](https://www.minecraft.net/en-us/download/server), [Paper](https://papermc.io/) and [Spigot](https://www.spigotmc.org/) support for more server types is coming!

 **Note**: If a server type you want to use is not officially supported it may (and probably **will**) work.